bguesman/react-portfolio/app/src/modals/markdown/work/expanse.md

 ### Design Philosophy

 The breakneck advance of scope that comes with productizing a creation necessitates a sort of mandatory adaptability in strategy.
 Rigid, top-down plans break down quickly in the face of changing circumstances.
-Sure, this is one of those ancient truisms that's parrotted around so often that it carries a ring of triteness, but that doesn't change that it's (sometimes painfully) accurate.

 That said, to build something people like, you have to balance listening to others' advice with your own vision.
 In a world obsessed with collecting data it doesn't know how to use, data-driven design statistics can be the modern equivalent of the misguided focus group study.
-It's important to listen to your user base; it's arguably just as important to know _how_ to listen.

-Given all of this, at the outset of development, I tried to lay down a framework of principles that could serve less as a ruleset and more as a series of mantras to turn to when faced with tough decisions.
-Some core ideas to lean on when my instincts were in conflict with what Expanse users wanted.
+Given all of this, at the outset of development, I tried to lay down a framework of principles that could serve less as a ruleset and more as a series of mantras to turn to when faced with tough decisions

 **Expanse looks better than everything else.** It's crucial that people believe this because, first and foremost, Expanse is a visual product.
-The success of Expanse's marketing material is entirely predicated on it looking very good.
-This means that the bar for visual fidelity, both in terms of realism and art direction of the promotional material, has to be high---even if it means inventing new things to get there.
+The bar for visual fidelity, both in terms of realism and art direction of the promotional material, has to be high---even if it means inventing new things to get there.

 **Stellar performance**.
-Since Expanse is a tool for use in realtime experiences, it needs to fit cleanly into a 17ms (60 FPS) frame budget, with options to scale performance based on target hardware and target framerate.
-This automatically rules out particular algorithms, and pursuit of this goal is often the bulk of the work of building a realtime system.
+Since Expanse is a tool for use in realtime experiences, it needs to fit cleanly into a 17ms (60 FPS) frame budget.
+This automatically rules out particular algorithms.

 **Everything is physically-based**.
 Material parameters are fully decoupled from lighting parameters, so that everything looks consistent under all lighting conditions.
-Rendering methods that are based on statistical formulations of light transport are preferred over visually-driven “hacks”.
-Every potential authoring choice that deviates from the physically-based paradigm is demarcated as an artistic override.
+Rendering methods based on statistical formulations of light transport are preferred over visually-driven hacks.

 **Modularity**.
-Since Expanse must be flexible depending on use case, modularity is a good UX paradigm.
-Overall, Expanse is built as a monolithic application (you either use Expanse or you don’t), but within its framework you can choose to use or not use different modular components.
-Put another way, Expanse is designed as a collection of interactable “LEGO pieces” you can use to build a custom sky.
+Expanse must be flexible depending on use case, so modularity is a good UX paradigm.
+Expanse is designed as a collection of interactable “LEGO pieces” you can use to build a custom sky.

+**Everything Happens in Unity**.
+Often times, game engines will frustratingly require artists to generate content in a more sophisticated outside application (like Houdini or Substance Designer).
+To author skies in Expanse, you should never have to leave your Unity project.

 **Intuitive, but expressive**.
-Novice game designers should be able to control Expanse on a high level with human-interpretable parameters, but expert technical artists should have access to the controls they need to use Expanse in a more nuanced way.
+Novice game designers should be able to control Expanse on a high level with human-interpretable parameters, but expert technical artists should have access to more sophisticated controls.

-These values were useful for litmus testing new solutions to user issues.
-Expanse certainly doesn't hit the mark 100% of the time---some of these tenets are conflicting, so that would be impossible.
-That said, having these goals in the background helped to keep the product experience focused.
+These values are useful for litmus testing new solutions to user issues.
+Expanse certainly doesn't hit the mark 100% of the time, but having these goals in the background helps to keep the product experience focused.

 ### Case Study 1: The Atmosphere